blackbhc/refactor/README.md

   lengths, which will affect how the `region_size` is interpreted.

-- <a id="size"></a>`region_size`: only meaningful when `recenter` = `on`, the size of the region to calculate the center of the target particle(s), which will
+- <a id="size"></a>`region_size`: only meaningful when `recenter` = `on`, the size of the region to calculate the center of the target particles, which will

   - `region_shape` = `sphere`: the region is a sphere with $R=$ `region_size` if `ratio` = 1.
 If `ratio` is not 1,
     the sphere will be stretched along the $z$-axis with $R_z=$ `ratio` $\\times$ `region_size`.